mrwyndham/pocketbase-lemonsqueezy/README.md

 To facilitate testing and integration, a Postman collection is included in the project.
 You can find it at `./pocketbase-lemonsqueezy.postman_collection.json`.
 This collection contains pre-configured requests for all available endpoints, allowing you to quickly test the API functionality and understand the request/response flow.

+## Video Documentation

+If you are struggling - I have setup a [video tutorial](https://www.youtube.com/watch?v=LRQS6PRzvVo) check it out